numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 |Node 2|Node 3| 0.33|
 |Node 3|Node 2| 0.33|

-Then, we have to convert the .csv to a .bin file EMOD can understand.
+To convert the .csv to a .bin file EMOD can understand, we also require the demographics file:

 ```python